khadijamuhammadnadeem499-cpu/Odyssey-Atlas/README.txt

 **25+ Destinations | Asia | Pakistan | World | Trending 2026**

 Odyssey Atlas is a modern, visually immersive travel platform designed for the modern explorer.
-Whether you are looking for hidden gems in Pakistan or trending global hotspots, this project provides a seamless, responsive experience for discovering your next adventure.
+Whether you are looking for hidden gems in Pakistan or trending global hotspots, this project provides a seamless, responsive experi

----

-## 🚀 Quick Start

-### Option A: Instant Offline Use (No Setup)

-* Locate the file: `odyssey-atlas-OPEN-THIS.html`
-* Double-click to open it in any modern browser (Chrome, Firefox, Safari, Edge).
 * No local server or installation required.

 ### Option B: Online Hosting (For Developers)